allegro/bigflow/docs/workflow-and-job.md

 Running a simple job
 ```

-Running workflows and jobs from a module are useful for debugging.
+Running workflows and jobs from a module is useful for debugging.
 In any other case, we recommend using [BigFlow CLI](cli.md).

 ## Job